primanator/RentBot/README.md

 ## 💼 Features

-- 🔎 Search for Airbnb property by location and see what`s around.
+- 🔎 Search for Airbnb property by location and see what's around.
 - 📷 View property photos and details.
 - 🗓️ Check availability and book a property via Airbnb link.
 - 💬 Communicate with property owners through the dedicated Telegram channel.